dotnet/orleans/Orleans-Streams/index.md

 3. Orleans streams are *lightweight and dynamic*.
 Orleans Streaming Runtime is designed to handle a large number of streams that come and go at a high rate.
 4. Orleans stream *bindings are dynamic*.
 Orleans Streaming Runtime is designed to handle cases where grains connect to and disconnect from streams at a high rate.
 5. Orleans Streaming Runtime *transparently manages the lifecycle of streams*.
 After an application subscribes to a stream, from then on it will receive the stream's events, even in presence of failures.
-6. Orleans streams *work uniformly across grains and Orleans clients* (usually HTTP frontends).
+6. Orleans streams *work uniformly across grains and Orleans clients*.

 ## Programming APIs